 A chord diagram is an interesting way to represent weighted relationships or dependencies in a radial layout.
 Elements (or nodes) amongst which the weighted relationship exist are drawn on the circumference, whereas the actual weighted relationship is drawn as links in the circular space of the chord diagram.

 In addition to visualizing relationships, the magnitude of each connection is also shown as a flow or movement.
-For example: migration of people from one country to another, or the subscribers switching telecom operators.
-The essence of a chord diagram is in knowing which is the dominant relationship and one can toggle to narrow focus on most important relationships.
+For example, the migration of people from one country to another, or the subscribers switching telecom operators.
+The essence of a chord diagram is in knowing which is the dominant relationship and one can toggle to narrow focus on the most important relationships.
 It can be used to show comparisons and relationships.

 The Sankey diagram is very helpful to represent the flow in a system.
 The flow happens between relatable entities and is represented by colored links.
-The flow could be of any measurable quantity – material, cost, energy, etc, from one node (or entity) to another.
+Also, the flow could be of any measurable quantity – material, cost, energy, etc, from one node (or entity) to another.
 It can be drawn in different layouts and gives a quick understanding of the flow balance in the system.
 You can use it to depict the energy flow in a system, or resource flow among members, or import/export among countries, etc.

-A Sunburst chart can be used to visualize relationships within hierarchical data.
-It shows hierarchy through a series of concentric rings, where each ring corresponds to a level in the hierarchy.
+The Sunburst chart can be used to visualize relationships within hierarchical data.
+It shows the hierarchy through a series of concentric rings, where each ring corresponds to a level in the hierarchy.
 Each ring can have multiple segments, with each segment showing the contribution of a particular dimension in that hierarchy.

-Focussing on a segment in the ring gives a sense of the part to the whole relationship of this dimension to its parent ring segment.
+Focusing on a segment in the ring gives a sense of the part to the whole relationship of this dimension to its parent ring segment.

 More Chart Goodness!